MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-data-connectivity.md

 	-   WWAN_ERR_3GPP_INSUFFICIENT_RESOURCES,           // 26
 	-   WWAN_ERR_3GPP_UNKNOWN_PDP_ADDRESS_TYPE,         // 28
 	-   WWAN_ERR_3GPP_ACTIVATION_REJECT                 /
--  OEM customization of the initial back-off: Per code, three catagories
+-  OEM can customize the initial back-off.
+Each code can have one of these three catagories:
 	-  Normal-pace: the same as the base case (3 seconds)
 	-  Slow-pace: 300 seconds
 	-  Glacier-pace: 24 hours (practically no retry)